vaib-dev/Courses/4-software-engineering/4-project-planning.md

 A project is a series of tasks that need to be completed to reach a specific outcome.
 A project can also be defined as a set of inputs and outputs required to achieve a particular goal.
 Projects can range from simple to complex and can be managed by one person or a hundred.

 ### Project vs Product

-Product may be something produced by effort, project is the process of effort.
-Product may be a customer service whereas project is the process of service.
-Product lay stress on objectives, but project focuses on scope, resource, quality.
+A project is a temporary endeavor that is undertaken to create a unique product or service.
+With a project, there is a clear definition of what needs to be delivered by a specified date and time.
+A product is anything that can be offered to a market to solve a problem, or to satisfy a want or need.

+It’s important to note that a product can only be developed within the context of a project, and multiple projects can occur within a product’s life cycle.

 ## Definition of Project Planning

-Project planning needs utmost care and attention. <ins>Lack of planning is the main cause of schedule slippage, cost overruns, and leads to poor quality of software.</ins>
-Project planning provides a framework that enables the manager to make reasonable estimates to resources, cost, schedule.
+The Project planning provides a framework that enables the manager to make reasonable estimates to resources, cost, schedule.
 The estimates are made within a limited period at the beginning pf the software project and should be updated regularly as the project progresses.
+Project planning needs the utmost care and attention. <ins>Lack of planning is the main cause of schedule slippage, cost overruns, and leads to poor quality of software.</ins>

 Basic goals of Planning are :